Photo from Unsplash

 May 28

-God’s messengers do not all wear gentle faces; ofttimes they come in a garb of sternness.
-Yet they come always with a blessing.
-Sickness is one of these dark-visaged prophets.
-We cannot welcome it.
-Yet if we ask this messenger, “Do you come in peace?” the answer is, “Yes, in peace.”
-Sickness always brings messages of peace, of good–if only we have grace to receive them.
+God’s messengers don’t always come with gentle faces.
+Sometimes they appear in stern and difficult forms, yet they always come with a blessing.
+Sickness is one of these messengers.
+We may not welcome it, but if we ask this messenger, “Do you come in peace?” the answer is, “Yes, I come in peace.”
+Sickness, like all of life’s hard trials, brings messages of peace and good, if we have the grace to receive them.

 Daily Comfort - May 28